 Universal Studios appeals primarily to those who like loud, fast, high-energy attractions—generally teens and adults.
-Covering 444 acres, it's a rambling montage of sets, shops, and soundstages housing themed attractions, reproductions of New York and San Francisco, and some genuine moviemaking paraphernalia.
+Covering 444 acres, it's a rambling montage of sets, shops, and soundstages housing themed attractions, reproductions of New York and San Francisco and London, and some genuine moviemaking paraphernalia.

 When Islands of Adventure (IOA) first opened in 1999, it took attractions to a new level.
 Most—from Marvel Super Hero Island and Toon Lagoon to Seuss Landing and the Lost Continent—are impressive; some even out-Disney Disney.
 In 2010, IOA received well-deserved worldwide attention when it opened the 20-acre Wizarding World of Harry Potter.
-And it's destined to receive even more coverage with the arrival of two new Potter-related areas—one atop the old Amity area at Universal Studios, and another tacked onto the Wizarding World by the Lost Continent.
+And in 2014 Universal Studios made another huge leap forward when it opened a full-scale version of Diagon Alley, complete with Gringotts Bank and a magical train that departs for IOA from Platform 9¾.